ClearHeadToDo-Devs/clearhead-cli/docs/SQL_QUERIES.md

 # SQL Query Guide

-This guide shows how to use SQL queries to filter and search actions in clearhead-cli.
+This guide shows how to use SQL queries to filter and search actions in clearhead_cli.

 ## Overview